ms12297/Remote-Multitasking-CLI-Shell/README.md

-# MyShell - Phase 4: Hybrid Scheduling Simulation
+# MyShell - Remote Multitasking CLI Shell & Hybrid Scheduling Simulation

 This project implements a custom shell application (`myshell`) with extended functionality across four phases of development.
 By Phase 4, the project simulates a **hybrid scheduling algorithm** (Round Robin + Shortest Job First) to manage multiple client connections to the shell server.
 Key features include advanced command parsing, multithreaded client-server interaction, and hybrid scheduling for demo and program commands.